danmyway/tesar/README.md

   -w, --wait            Wait for the job to complete.
 Print the table afterwards -d, --download-logs   Download logs for requested run(s).
   --skip-pass           Skip PASSED results while showing table and while downloading logs.
+  --compare             Build a comparison table for several runs results -u UNIFY_RESULTS, --unify-results UNIFY_RESULTS
+                        Plans name to be treated as one in plan1=plan2 format, useful for runs comparison in case of renaming.
   -lt, --latest         Mutually exclusive with respect to --file and --cmd.
 Report latest jobs from /tmp/tesar_latest_jobs.
   -f FILE, --file FILE  Mutually exclusive with respect to --latest and --cmd.
-Specify a different location than the default ./report_jobs of the file containing request_id's, artifact URLs or request
+Specify a different location than the default ./report_jobs of the file containing request_id's, artifact URLs
-                        URLs.
+                        or request URLs.
   -c CMD, --cmd CMD     Mutually exclusive with respect to --file and --latest.
 Parse request_ids, artifact URLs or request URLs from the command line.
 ```